-The reason for comparing with this recent period instead of the official WMO 'normal' period 1961-1990, is that the latter period is profoundly affected by the cold period 1945-1980.
-Most comparisons with this time period will automatically appear as warm, and it will be difficult to decide if modern surface air temperatures are increasing or decreasing?
-Comparing instead with the last previous 10 years overcomes this problem and displays the dynamics of ongoing modern change.
+The rationale for comparing with this recent period instead of the official WMO 'normal' period 1961-1990, is that the latter period is affected by the cold period 1945-1980.
+Most comparisons with this time period will automatically appear as warm, and it will be difficult to decide if modern surface air temperatures are increasing or decreasing.
+Comparing instead with the last previous 10 years overcomes this problem and displays the modern dynamics of ongoing change.

 In addition, the GISS temperature data used for preparing the above diagrams display distinct temporal instability for data before the turn of the century (see p.
 7).
-Any comparison with the WMO 'normal' period 1961-1990 is therefore influenced by ongoing monthly changes of the so-called 'normal' period, and is not suited as reference.
+Any comparison with the WMO 'normal' period 1961-1990 is therefore influenced by ongoing monthly mainly administrative changes, and not suited as reference.
 Comparing with the last previous 10 years is more useful.